 7.1 PAYMENT SUMMARY

 MEASURE CATEGORY PAYMENT

 Additional Multisector Opportunities

-Some Industrial and Commercial Sector measures Measures eligible for installation in multiple sectors of the IM in the primary sector. , , ,
+Some Industrial and Commercial Sector measures may be applicable to Agricultural projects.
+Measures eligible for installation in multiple sectors are identified where applicable in the body of the IM in the primary sector.